A Unified Framework for Rerandomization using Quadratic Forms: Quadratic Form Rerandomization

 It is useful to reflect on the geometry implied by \cref{Theorem1} in order to better understand the mechanism by which Quadratic Form Rerandomization operates.
 By \cref{Theorem1}, Quadratic Form Rerandomization simply rotates $\mathbf{\Sigma}^{\nicefrac{1}{2}}$ alongside the eigenvectors of $\mathbf{\Sigma}^{\nicefrac{1}{2}} \mathbf{A} \mathbf{\Sigma}^{\nicefrac{1}{2}}$ and scales them by $\nu_{1, \eta}, \ldots, \nu_{d, \eta}$ (before rotating back).
 Geometrically, this represents the set of all ellipsoidal constraints on the covariance of the covariate mean differences.
 While there are other possible shape-based constraints that could be applied (ones that cannot be written as a quadratic form), the ellipsoid is a natural choice as it directly manipulates the eigenstructure of $\mathbf{\Sigma}$.
 In \cite{morgan2012rerandomization}, the authors suggest that a benefit of Mahalanobis Rerandomization is that the covariance structure stays the same after rerandomization.
 Soon, we discuss the costs and benefits of changing the shape of the covariance matrix after rerandomization.

-\subsection{Choosing the Optimal Quadratic Form For Covariate Balance}
+\subsection{Choosing the Optimal Quadratic Form for Covariate Balance}

-Because Quadratic Form Rerandomization depends on the choice of the matrix $\mathbf{A}$, it's natural to wonder what choice is most preferable given the covariates $\mathbf{X}$.
+Because Quadratic Form Rerandomization depends on the choice of the matrix $\mathbf{A}$, it is natural to wonder what choice is most preferable given the covariates $\mathbf{X}$.
 Here, we determine which choice of $\mathbf{A}$ is optimal, in the sense of constraining the covariance matrix of the covariate mean differences defined in \cref{Theorem1}.
 Importantly, we explore optimality without assuming that there is any information about the potential outcomes available before the experiment is conducted.
 Others, such as \cite{lu2023design} and \cite{liu2023bayesian}, have derived rerandomization methods that are optimal for variance reduction (under certain restrictions), but implementing these methods requires information about how the covariates are related to potential outcomes.
-Thus, our optimality results provide guidance on how to choose the matrix $\mathbf{A}$ when no outcome information is available.

 We define two ways of quantifying covariance reduction.
 First, we consider minimizing a measure of the size of the covariance matrix defined in \cref{Theorem1}.
 A natural norm to consider is the Frobenius norm, given by $||\mathbf{M}||^2_F = \sum^d_{j=1} \sigma^2_j(\mathbf{M})$ for some $\mathbf{M} \in \mathbb{R}^{d \times d}$ where $\sigma^2_j(\mathbf{M})$ are the eigenvalues of $\mathbf{M}^T \mathbf{M}$.
 This is a natural norm to consider because $\mathbf{M}^T \mathbf{M}$ is proportional to the sample covariance matrix of $\mathbf{M}$.
 Second, we consider maximizing the total variance reduction $\sum^d_{j=1}(1 - \nu_{j, \eta})$.
 We will find that $\mathbf{A} = \mathbf{I}_d$ (Euclidean Rerandomization) is optimal for the former, and $\mathbf{A} = \mathbf{\Sigma}^{-1}$ (Mahalanobis Rerandomization) is optimal for the latter.
 In \cref{var_reduction_section} we consider how reductions to the covariance matrix impact the variance reduction of the difference-in-means estimator.
 There, we find that $\mathbf{A} = \mathbf{I}_d$ is minimax optimal, in the sense that the difference-in-means estimator's precision is never too far from the optimal choice, regardless of the relationship between covariates and outcomes.
 The following theorem establishes that the choice $\mathbf{A} = \mathbf{I}_d$ is optimal for minimizing the Frobenius norm of the covariance matrix.